jdw102/turtle-drawing/README.md

 When shapes get beyond the canvas in the L-System app, the brush still move around the border.

+`clearscreen` is unable to clear lines from the screen

 Extra features:

+`push` and `pop` are able to push turtle states onto a stack in the Logo app

 ### Impressions